UK Songwriting Contest

 Belle Humble´s career started with winning the UKSC Pop Category and she soon became

-a mega successful songwriter and performer with chart topping worldwide hits from Europe to Korea to the USA and hundreds of millions of YouTube streams for her songs.
+an extremely successful songwriter and performer with worldwide chart topping hits from Europe to Korea to the USA and many hundreds of millions of YouTube streams for her songs and millions more on other platforms.
 These days she is also an occassional UKSC judge.

 Belle´s songwriting and performing credits include the worldwide Freestylers hit "Cracks" (listen to it here on YouTube) and she has written for Paloma Faith, Alexandra Burke, Joe McElderry, Orange Mobile, BBC dramas, the Hilary Duff movie ‘Beauty and the Briefcase’ and the hit US TV show ‘In the Deep End’.
 She also wrote the hugely successful K-pop hit "Russian Roulette" which was a top three hit in South Korea, Japan and the USA.
 This track alone has had over 200 million streams on YouTube plus many millions more on other platforms.